ongov/Ontario.ca-Jamstack-Toolkit/README.md

 ## Development

+### Modifying Components and Styles

+The project divide resources into `core` and `app` directories in various places.

+* Avoid modfiying `core` files if you want an easier process of bringing in future improvements from new versions of the toolkit
+* `app` files are starting points for customizations your own product will need, especially when intersecting with `core` components
+    * Example: `src/_includes/app/_head_custom.njk` allows the insertion of additional tags into the `<head>` portion of your templates.

 ### Serving and Rebuilding the Application

 `npm run serve` will serve the generated application locally, updating and rebuilding as changes are made - the generated files will appear in the `dist` directory.